About Page

 Maybe one day we will become a republic with an Australian as head of State.

-But we need a flag of our own, not one with another country's flag on it.
+But we still need a flag of our own, not the Union Jack at night.